Delaware Online Gambling sees boost

 What type of sports betting does Delaware offer?

-Delaware residents can bet on sports in the three casinos in the state.
-All of the significant sports betting markets are available, such as football (NFL), baseball (MLB), basketball (NBA), and ice hockey (NHL).
+Delaware residents can bet on a range of sports in the three casinos in the state.
+All of the significant sports betting markets are available, such as football (NFL), baseball (MLB), basketball (NBA), Soccer (MLS, EPL, Ligue 1), and ice hockey (NHL).
 All of the common bet types are offered, such as money line bets, futures, parlays, and over/under.

 Is sports betting legal in Delaware?

 Yes, it was the first state outside of Nevada to take a single-game wager.
 The retail sportsbooks now accept all standard sports wagering options.